adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 ##### Extension update checks {: #update-checks }

 Your browser periodically checks for updates of all your extensions, including Adblock Plus.
 Some general information - browser version, extension version, operating system, date of last update and your IP address - are transmitted during an update check.
+After a successful update, a website may be automatically opened.
+Data stored on this website includes your IP address (solely for the purpose of IT security and only accessible by eyeo's IT Security team), the time at which the request was made, the web address accessed, the browser identifier and the referring page.
+This data (IP address only aggregated via hashing with a daily changing salt) is used to generate usage statistics as well as to investigate potential security issues and forum or blog spam.
+Detailed logs are retained for a period of 30 days, after which only the aggregated usage statistics that cannot be connected to a single user remain.
+Everything else is deleted.

 Updates for Adblock Plus for Android and Internet Explorer are handled by the Adblock Plus website and the data transmitted is subject to [the Adblock Plus Privacy Policy](#website-logs).
 Updates to Adblock Plus for Firefox are handled by the Mozilla website and are subject to the [Mozilla's Privacy Policy](https://www.mozilla.org/privacy/).
 Updates to Adblock Plus for Chrome are handled by the Google Web Store website and are subject to the [Google Privacy Policy](https://www.google.com/policies/privacy/).
 Updates to Adblock Plus for Opera are handled by the Opera Add-ons website and are subject to the [Opera Privacy Policy](http://www.opera.com/privacy#web).
 Updates to Adblock Plus for Safari are handled by the Safari Extensions website and are subject to the [Apple Privacy Policy](https://www.apple.com/privacy/privacy-policy/).

 ##### Subscription downloads {: #subscription-downloads }